JamesBremner/simodbus/README.md

 3. Option to simulate a master or a slave.

-4. Option to use serial port or TCP   ( TCP NYI )
+4. Option to use serial port or TCP

 5. Option to use ASCII or RTU mode